This post may contain affiliate links which won’t change your price but will share some commission.

 To make a salve with infused oils more quickly, you can used a direct heat infusion.

 Place the fresh or dried herbs and oil in a double boiler, slow cooker or clean glass jar set in a pan of water.
-Use a ratio of roughly 4:1 – four parts oil to one part dried herbs.
+For dried herbs: Use a ratio of roughly 4:1 – four parts oil to one part dried herbs.
+For fresh herbs: Use a ratio of roughly 2:1 – two parts oil to one part fresh herbs.

 Simmer the herb and oil mixture on low for about 4-6 hours.
 Strain and store or proceed with making the salve.